Bachelor of Integrated Studies

 • Interdisciplinary leadership: graduates will be able to set a direction, create and maintain commitment to that direction, and face adaptive challenges.
 As well, graduates will have an interdisciplinary awareness of current social, political, and economic concerns, the leadership qualities required to assume the challenges of citizenship, and the capabilities to facilitate change.

-This degree program is jointly coordinated and administered through a partnership between Renaissance College (the Faculty), and the College of Extended Learning (CEL).
-Renaissance College (RC), with its strength in interdisciplinary and leadership programs and with its emphasis on learning portfolios and outcomes-based learning, is responsible for the academic oversight of the BIS program (admissions, transfer credit review, curriculum changes, graduation and portfolio approvals).
-The College of Extended Learning, with its expertise in adult learning, distance education, workplace learning, and prior learning assessment provides the infrastructure and the administrative support for the program.
+This degree program is jointly coordinated and administered through a partnership between the School of Leadership Studies (the Faculty), and the Centre for Learning Futures (CLF).
+The School of Leadership Studies (SLS), with its strength in interdisciplinary and leadership programs and with its emphasis on outcomes-based learning, is responsible for the academic oversight of the BIS program (admissions, transfer credit review, curriculum changes, graduation and portfolio approvals).
+The Centre for Learning Futures, with its expertise in adult learning, distance education, workplace learning, and prior learning assessment provides the infrastructure and the administrative support for the program.
 The UNBF Faculties contribute expertise in the areas of the students’ chosen Minor programs and in Prior Learning Assessments.

 University/General Regulations